Answered By: Jennifer Harris Last Updated: Aug 23, 2018 Views: 28250

 Citing paraphrased information

 The author's last name and the date can be included at the beginning, middle, or end of the paraphrased sentence.
+You also want to include page numbers to help the reader find the relevant text (see p.
+171 of the APA Manual for mor information).
 For example:

 For information on citing works with multiple authors in-text, click here.